mitsuaki1987/HPhi/doc/en/source/algorithm/Lanczos_en.rst

 .. [#] \http://www.stat.phys.titech.ac.jp/~nishimori/titpack2_new/index-e.html
 .. [#] \M. Sugihara, K. Murota, Theoretical Numerical Linear Algebra, Iwanami Stud-ies in Advanced Mathematics, Iwanami Shoten, Publishers, 2009.
-.. [#] \In :math:`{\mathcal H}\Phi`, to reduce the numerical cost, we use some additional vectors; a vector for accumulating the real-space diagonal elements of the Hamiltonian and a vector for specifying the given :math:`S_{z}` space and given particle space.
+.. [#] \In HPhi++, to reduce the numerical cost, we use some additional vectors; a vector for accumulating the real-space diagonal elements of the Hamiltonian and a vector for specifying the given :math:`S_{z}` space and given particle space.
 The dimension of these vectors is that of the Hilbert space.
 .. [#] \Upper bound of the dimensions of :math:`\tilde{\boldsymbol{e}_{i}}` is \# of Lanczos iterations.
 .. [#] \http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/SFMT/index.html